DeVon Franklin: The Hollywood Commandments

 The Hollywood Commandments: A Spiritual Guide to Secular Success was released on September 26, 2017.
 The book, published by HarperOne, is described as one that will encourage readers to pursue their passion in every area of life, including career, relationships, and faith.

 The Truth About Men

 In 2019, he published The Truth About Men: What Men and Women Need to Know.

 Personal life

 Franklin is a Seventh-day Adventist.
 He currently lives in Los Angeles.
 In 2011, he began dating actress Meagan Good, whom he married on June 16, 2012, in Malibu, California.
 The couple stated they remained chaste prior to their marriage.
 In December 2021, it was announced that Franklin had filed to divorce Good, after nine years of marriage.
 Their divorce was finalized in June 2022.

+In 2024, Franklin began dating celebrity trainer Maria Castillo, whom he married on August 2, 2025 at Casa Lago Beverly Hills in California.

 Recognition

-Beliefnet called him one of the "Most Influential Christians Under 40," Variety Magazine named him one of the "Top 10 Producers to Watch," and Ebony Magazine has named him one of the "Top 100 Influential African-Americans in America."
+Beliefnet called him one of the "Most Influential Christians Under 40", Variety magazine named him one of the "Top 10 Producers to Watch", and Ebony magazine has named him one of the "Top 100 Influential African-Americans in America".